With commentary by lead study author Daniel Dibaba, PhD Candidate

-“The strong effect was only observed in those taking both dietary and supplemental magnesium indicating supplementation was beneficial,” says the study author Daniel Dibaba, a PhD student in the School of Public Health, Indiana University in Bloomington.
-This suggests that supplementation may be needed to meet the RDA.
+“The strong effect was only observed in those taking both dietary and supplemental magnesium indicating supplementation was beneficial,” says the study author Daniel Dibaba, a PhD candidate, in the School of Public Health at Indiana University in Bloomington.
+This suggests that supplementation may be advised for individuals at risk to boost their magnesium levels to meet the RDA.

 Pancreatic cancer is the fourth most deadly cancer in the U.S. for both men and women.
 “For those at a higher risk of pancreatic cancer, adding a magnesium supplement to their diet may prove beneficial in preventing this disease,” Dibaba said.
 But magnesium may benefit everyone, not just those with insulin resistance or type 2 diabetes, though more research is needed.

 The same researchers looked at the association between dietary magnesium levels and a person's serum C-reactive protein (CRP) in five intervention studies.3 C-reactive protein is a clinical measure of inflammation, such as in heart disease.
 Since people with diabetes are at increased risk for cardiovascular disease, it is vitally important to pursue all means available to keep CRP levels low.

 Diababa et al, reported an inverse association between the dietary intake of magnesium and serum CRP levels.
 In fact, their findings suggest a beneficial effect of magnesium intake on serum CRP levels.3

 The RDA for magnesium is 400 mg for men and 310 mg for women up to age 30, and 320 mg for women over age 30.4

 Good food sources of magnesium are green leafy vegetables, nuts, seeds, legumes, and whole grains.
 Some breakfast cereals and other foods may be fortified with magnesium.
 The best dietary sources include nuts and dark leafy greens, which contribute the highest levels of magnesium.